Anaplastic large-cell lymphoma: Treatment and prognosis

 The various treatments of ALK-negative ALCL generally follow those used for ALK-positive ALCL.
 However ALK-negative individuals more often present at an advanced stage of disease that requires intensive therapy.
 The aggressive treatments outline in the section on ALK-positive ALCL are used with the exception that patients with more favorable clinical and tumor tissue indicators as defined by having an International Prognostic Index score above 2 (particularly those who are under the age of 66) who obtain a complete remission after initial therapy are recommended for follow-up bone marrow transplantation.
 The International T-Cell Project reported on the treatment of 220 patients with ALK-negative ALCL; 15 received only supportive care, 168 were treated with anthracycline-containing chemotherapeutic regimens, 31 with anthracycline plus etoposide–containing chemotherapeutic regimens, 6 with other regimens; 16 with high-dose chemotherapy plus autologous stem cell bone marrow transplantation, and 4 with radiotherapy alone.
 Of the 205 patients that had more that supportive therapy, the overall and complete response rates were 77% and 63%, respectively.
 After a median follow-up of 52 months, the median progression free and overall survival times were 41 months and 55 months, respectively; 3- and 5-year progression-free rates were 52% and 43%, respectively; and 3- and 5-year overall survival rates were 60% and 49%, respectively.
-Chemotherapy treatments containing both anthracycline and etoposide were associated with superior overall survival rates (3- and 5-years of 76% and 69%, respectively) compared to chemotherapy treatment regiments containing an anthracycline but not etoposide (3- and 5-year overall survival rates of 56% and 44%, respectively).
+Chemotherapy treatments containing both anthracycline and etoposide were associated with superior overall survival rates (3- and 5-years of 76% and 69%, respectively) compared to chemotherapy treatment regimens containing an anthracycline but not etoposide (3- and 5-year overall survival rates of 56% and 44%, respectively).
 Progression-free survival rates with the latter two types of chemotherapy treatment regimens were not appreciably different.